How do I declare my account to the Belgian National Bank?

 Enter the account information.
 You must first find your account number.

-To find your account ID, head on over to "Account" on the app then click on "Profile".
-You'll see your account ID at the bottom of the screen.
+To find your account ID, head on over to your Portfolio on the app, scroll down to the bottom and then click on "Settings".
+You'll see your account ID at the top.

 Then fill in: